jimv39/qvcsos/README.md

 The QVCS-Enterprise open source project is a 100% Java client/server source control tool for small (possibly remote) teams.

-Note that the product documentation is not yet up-to-date.
+Note that the product documentation is mostly up-to-date.

 ## Getting started

 First, some assumptions:

 1. You have already installed a suitable JDK.
 The code base requires JDK 8 or JDK 17 at this point.
+Recent testing has been on Java 17.
 2. You have already installed Apache maven.
 3. You have some fluency with maven, and its various plugins.